-- EEPROM which is partitioned into two parts.
-For the ease of referencing the part reserved for the Mifare Mode is called Mifare-EEPROM, the other part Application-EEPROM. - the code and data in the Memory Segments defined by the Memory Management Unit (MMU) in Application-ROM, Application-EEPROM and RAM.
+- the memories consisting of - ROM which is partitioned into Test-ROM and Application-ROM, - EEPROM which is partitioned into two parts.
+For the ease of referencing the part reserved for the IC Dedicated Support Software is called Configuration-EEPROM, the other part Application-EEPROM. - RAM which is not partitioned. - the code and data in the Memory Segments defined by the Memory Management Unit (MMU) in Application-ROM, Application-EEPROM and RAM.
 Note that this memory is a subset of the first three. - the physical memory locations within the three memories that are used by the MMU for the MMU Segment Table. - the Special Function Registers consisting of - Special Function Registers to configure the MMU segmentation.
 This group contains the registers that define the pointer to the MMU Segment Table. - Special Function Registers related to system management, a number of Special Function Registers that are intended to be used for overall system management by the operating system. - Special Function Registers related to testing.
 These Special Function Registers are reserved for testing purposes. - Special Function Registers related to hardware components.
-These Special Function Registers are used to utilise hardware components like the co-processors or the interrupt system. - Special Function Registers related to general CPU functionality.
+These Special Function Registers are used to utilise hardware components like the coprocessors or the interrupt system. - Special Function Registers related to general CPU functionality.
 This group contains e.g. the accumulator, stack pointer and data pointers.